When first getting into Chinese tea, the act is rinsing tea before drinking it is often a new concept.

 Achieve An Accurate Brewing Time

-Since rinsing your tea helps hydrate it, it will begin steeping sooner, helping you to brew your tea to your own personal preference.
+Since rinsing your tea helps hydrate it, it will steep quicker.
+This can help regulate the steep time, potentially making it easier to brew tea to your own personal preference.